Isopropylamine

-Isopropylamine (monoisopropyl amine, MIPA, 2-Propylamine) is an organic compound, an amine.
+Isopropylamine (also known as monoisopropyl amine, MIPA, or 2-propylamine) is an organic compound, an amine.
 It is a hygroscopic colorless liquid with ammonia-like odor.
 It is miscible with water and flammable.
 It is a valuable intermediate in chemical industry.

 Reactions

 Isopropylamine exhibits reactions typical of other simple alkyl amines, i.e. protonation, alkylation, acylation, condensation with carbonyls.

 Like other simple aliphatic amines, isopropylamine is a weak base: the pKa of [(CH3)2)CHNH3]+ is 10.63.

 Preparation and use

 Isopropylamine can be obtained by reaction of isopropyl alcohol with ammonia in presence of a catalyst: